Ginkgo biloba

 -

-The showy yellow leaves drop rapidly in fall.
-This tree is tolerant of drought, heat, air pollution, and is moderately salt tolerant.
-Resistant to browsing by by deer.
-This easy to transplant tree makes an excellent choice for urban settings, and it is also popular for use in bonsai.
+The ginkgo tree is tolerant of drought, heat, air pollution, and is moderately salt tolerant, which makes it an excellent choice for urban settings, streetscapes, recreational play areas, and walkways.
+It is also deer resistant.
+Its sculptural form makes it popular for use in bonsai.

 VIDEO Created by Elizabeth Meyer for "Trees, Shrubs and Conifers" a plant identification course offered in partnership with Longwood Gardens.